-- Mailing a check to the trustee of the receiving plan payable to the trustee (not to you); or - Giving you a check payable to the trustee of the receiving plan and instructing you to deliver the check to the trustee.
+- Mailing a check to the trustee of the receiving plan payable to the trustee (or custodian) (not to you); or - Giving you a check payable to the trustee (or custodian) of the receiving plan and instructing you to deliver the check to the trustee (or custodian).
 The receiving plan or trustee must receive the direct rollover within 60 days of the date you receive the direct rollover.
+This may also apply to a nonspouse designated beneficiary but only if the check is made payable to the inherited IRA.

-By directly rolling over your payment:
+By directly rolling over your payment to an Eligible Retirement Plan: